aptech/tspdlib/docs/coint_egranger.rst

 Purpose
 ----------------

-Engle-Granger test of the null hypothesis of no cointegration against the alternative of cointegration.
+Computes the Engle-Granger test of the null hypothesis of no cointegration against the alternative of cointegration.

 Format
 ----------------